 Rehab Today by PCP Rehab Today treat all manner of addictions including sex addiction.
 We pride ourselves on our ethical approach and affordability.

 By undergoing a treatment programme with Rehab Today by PCP you will benefit from the following evidence-based treatments and care:

 - 24/7 care and support from qualifies counsellors, nurses and support workers

 - Integrated therapy

 - A selection of holistic therapies proven to be effective in treating addiction

 - Free aftercare for life on completion of your treatment

-At PCP each treatment programme is designed specifically to each individuals treatment needs.
+At Rehab Today by PCP each treatment programme is designed specifically to each individuals treatment needs.
 We know that one size does not fit all when it comes to successfully treating addiction.
 Call us today for further information.
 We can help you to break free from sex addiction and create a brand new life.

 Psychology Today UK